 Sustainable Living Center Oregon

-You rent crab traps, you catch the crab, and we help you clean and cook the crab ready for your dinner.
+You rent crab traps, you catch the crab, and we will teach you how to clean and cook the crab ready for your dinner for $2.50/Crab.

 Alex and Dan of Portland , OR on Dec 19 caught one (1) crab in 15 minutes from shore on Siletz Bay for dinner.
 They plan to catch more tomorrow………..
 “Having a blast catching Xmas dinner”